wobuyaoye/PDC-CFN/README.md

 #

-### 🚧 This repository is under preparation.
-The full source code will be released at a later date.
+### 🚧 The manuscript associated with this repository is under review.
+The full source code will be released upon the final decision.